-The PCH provides independent SATA ports with a theoretical maximum transfer rate of 3 Gb/s per port.
-One device can be installed on each port for a maximum of six SATA devices.
-A point-to-point interface is used for host to device connections, unlike Parallel ATA (PATA) IDE which supports a master/slave configuration and two devices per channel.
+The PCH provides independent SATA ports with a theoretical maximum transfer rate of 6 Gb/s for two ports and 3 Gb/s for five ports.
+A point-to-point interface is used for host to device connections.

-For compatibility, the underlying SATA functionality is transparent to the operating system.
+The underlying SATA functionality is transparent to the operating system.
 The SATA controller can operate in both legacy and native modes.
 In legacy mode, standard IDE I/O and IRQ resources are assigned (IRQ 14 and 15).
 In Native mode, standard PCI Conventional bus resource steering is used.
-Native mode is the preferred mode for configurations using the Windows\ XP, Windows Vista\, and Windows 7\ operating systems.
+Native mode is the preferred mode for configurations using the Windows XP, Windows Vista, and Windows 7 operating systems.